With Supabase Edge Functions

 Deploy your Edge Function initially.

-Set up a Stripe webhook with the newly deployed Supabase Edge Function url.
+Set up a Stripe webhook with the newly deployed Supabase Edge Function URL.

 Create a new .env file in the supabase